tango-controls/rfc/README.md

 ## Mission

-The goal of this RFC project is to provide a formal specification of the current Tango Controls system.
+The goal of this RFC project is to provide a formal specification of the current (v9.3 lts) Tango Controls system.
 This specification shall include:

 1. concepts,
 2. terminology,